alisid-0/overwatch-wiki/README.md

     cd overwatch-wiki

-3. Open the `index.html` file in your preferred web browser.
+3. Open the `index.html` using VSCode's Live Server extension.

 ## Usage

-The application allows users to explore different sections related to Overwatch:
+The site allows users to explore different sections related to Overwatch:

 - **Heroes**: Provides information about different hero roles and their descriptions.
-- **Game Modes**: Describes various game modes available in Overwatch.
+- **Game Modes**: Showcases the various game modes available in Overwatch.
 - **Maps**: Displays different maps and their locations.

 Users can navigate through these sections using the provided navigation elements.